-Brown rice flour, gluten-free sorghum flour, gluten-free corn meal, quinoa flour xanthan gum are from Bob's Red Mill.
+Brown rice flour, gluten-free sorghum flour, gluten-free corn meal, quinoa flour, flax seed, xanthan gum are from Bob's Red Mill.

 Bob's Red Mill flours are available in Whole Foods and Natural Grocer stores, but they don't stock gluten-free corn meal locally, so I buy corn meal in 25 pound bags from the Bob's Red Mill website to save on shipping.

 Ground flax is an egg substitute; in hot water, it makes a sticky fluid that binds the other ingredients together.
 15 ml ground flax seeds in 1/4 C of hot water (near boiling) equals 1 egg.